KitQuietDev/rMetaCLI/README.md

 You drag a file in, rMeta strips away the noise, and you get a clean version out.
 No snooping, no nonsense.

 - Don't have javascript?
 Cool - rMeta only uses it for theme switching.
 - SHA256 hashfile generation
 - Optional GPG public key encryption
 - Temporary workspace auto-cleans
 - **Never** phones home
+- Multiple cleanup methods - deletes previous files on startup, shutdown, when you upload new files, and on-demand with handy button control in the webUI.

 ## Why Should We Care?

 This project started when we couldn't find a sole-source piece of kit that could handle multiple filetypes, cost nothing (really), and make us feel comfortable about sharing sensitive files.
 We set out to create something:

 - **Durable.**  The app's architecture separates concerns, handles validation, and uses ephemeral working directories.
 - **Customizable.**  We don't handle files you want?
 Write your own handler!